 ExploreHealthCareers.org is a great resource for students who are looking for some guidance as they explore the different career pathways in health care.
 This website lists hundred of health care careers and includes information about job outlook, work environment, estimated salary, education, licensing, and much more!

-Hundreds of professional work within the health care industry in allied health care careers.
+Hundreds of professionals work within the health care industry in allied health care careers.
 These professionals deliver services involving the identification, evaluation and prevention of of diseases and disorders, dietary and nutrition services, rehabilitation, and health systems management.
 Allied health professions represent approximately 60% of all health care providers in the U.S. Many professions fall under the wide umbrella of allied health care including, but not limited to, audiology, dental hygienist, emergency medical technicians, health administration, information management, physical therapy, radiology, and speech pathology.

 Chiropractic medicine focuses on patients' health in relationship to the body's main structures: the skeleton, the muscles and the nerves.
-These professionals believe the health can be improved and preserved by making adjustments to these structures.
+These professionals believe your health can be improved and preserved by making adjustments to these structures.
 This field has become a well-recognized and highly respected profession within health care.
 Because of the holistic approach to care, many patients seek chiropractic services as an alternative to a primary care physician because they prefer treatments that do not rely on medicine or surgery.

 The field of dentistry includes a variety of careers in addition to being a dentist.
 These careers are highly sophisticated and provide a wide range of oral health care.
 They are instrumental in the early detection of oral diseases and disorders that manifest in the mouth.
 They can also serve as first responders in the event of a large-scale health emergency.
 Careers within dentistry include, but are not limited to, dentists, dental hygienists, dental assistants, dental laboratory technicians and allied dental educator.